It wasn’t taught in my classes in high school or college.

 In February 2020, Oklahoma leaders announced that the state would require that the 1921 Tulsa massacre be part of the curriculum of all schools.

-The 100th anniversary of the Tulsa Race Massacre will occur on May 31.
+The 100th anniversary of the Tulsa Race Massacre was held on May 31, 2021.

 There is a Black Wall Street Memorial at the Greenwood Cultural Center.